Tag Archives: personal-growth

 “I’m too old to learn anything new.
 I’m past my prime or “No one will ever want to have a place in heart for me”.

 I went about it otherwise and tried somewhat differently.
-I was trying to do new things disparately.
+I tried doing new things disparately.
 I would try to catch myself every time I felt angry with myself.
-I wouldn’t readily accept that spiteful emotion or worse –dwell on it.
+I wouldn’t readily accept that spiteful emotion or worse –dwell on it pang.
 Instead I’d pause and question it.
 “Why am I feeling this way?
 Am I being too hard on myself?
 Maybe I need to temper my mindset and my expectations need some accommodation”.

 If you’re someone like me start by slowing down your thought process.
 Take yourself to a quiet place.
 Consciously let go of pent up tension in you.
 Reveal and readdress your inner emotions and thoughts; name them and let them pass through.
 Once done you’ll find yourself more relaxed and more self aware.
 In short you’ll put yourself more in charge of what you feel and think.